What is a Meme?

 Do you really think we would go to all this effort of writing this informative piece without digging out some of the best memes in existence?

 We wouldn’t do that to you.

 The Rick Roll

 It is a simple concept but the 1987 Rick Astley song “Never Gonna Give You Up” had a revival 20 years later in 2007 when internet users started the Rick Roll.
-Basically you would get sent a link to something that looked appealing or shocking, commonly known as “clickbait” but instead of taking you to you intended destination you end up here.
+Basically, you would get sent a link to something that looked appealing or shocking, commonly known as “clickbait” but instead of taking you to your intended destination you end up here.

 This meme phenomenon eventually led to moments like this:

-Images with cats using a native language known as “lolspeak.” the Lolcats became so big that it inspired the long extinct blog I Haz Cheezeburger.
-At the height of its popularity the blog was getting 1.5 million hits a day.
+Images with cats using a native language known as “lolspeak.” the Lolcats became so big that it inspired the long extinct blog I Haz Cheezburger.
+At the height of its popularity, the blog was getting 1.5 million hits a day.

 Star Wars Kid

 In 2003 a video was released on a 15-year-old boy doing some pretty nifty moves with a homemade double-bladed lightsaber.
 It was shot on VHS (long before camera phones) and spread like wildfire through emails, blogs and forums.
 This was long before Facebook, Twitter or even Myspace.
 Needless to say, the video changed and was parodied countless time.

 There is a dark side to this tale.
 The young person who was in the video was 15-year-old Quebec schoolboy Ghyslain Raza and he never intended the video to make its way onto the internet.
 Raza received tirades of abuse both online and at school.
 He was told to commit suicide by internet trolls.